PE and School Sport

 The PE Curriculum

-Here at Shooters Grove Primary School PE is valued as an important part of every child's education.
-We endeavour to teach children the basic fundamentals of movement during KS1 before focusing on sporting skills and competition as they move through KS2.
-PE also teaches children more transferable skills such as teamwork, communication and an awareness of health and well being.
 Every child has the opportunity to participate in two gymnastic and dance units each year as well as one outdoor and adventurous activity.
 These are complimented by a range of sports and games that feed into after school clubs and level 2 competition against other schools in our locality.
-Our forward planning, and use of the Get Set 4 PE scheme, ensures progression across year group and that all children will have a range of sporting experiences whilst at Shooters Grove.
+Our forward planning and use of the Get Set 4 PE scheme, ensures progression across year groups, differentiation within lessons and that all children will have a range of sporting experiences whilst at Shooters Grove.
 We also advertise and inform children within school about pathways to further competition and local clubs.

 PE and Sport Premium

 In 2013 the government announced that it was to provide additional funding of £150 million per annum to improve provision of physical education (PE) and sport in primary schools in England – The Primary PE and Sport Premium.
 However, in October 2017, the Department for Education published new guidance on the doubled Primary PE and Sport Premium grant.
-This scheme is to be continued until at least 2023-24 and the aims for doubling the School Sports Premium can be found here:
+This scheme is to be continued until at least 2025-26 and the aims for doubling the School Sports Premium can be found here:

 https://www.gov.uk/guidance/pe-and-sport-premium-for-primary-schools#funding-for-the-pe-and-sport-premium